RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #1

+New week new willpower.
+This morning I sat in the shower.
+But I did go to sleep prior to 8pm and got 8 hours of sleep which is solid.

 ## #2

 Just had an applesauce to stave off the need for food until lunch before the